rima1881/battery_test_gui/docs/sdd.md

 When talking about `Backend` we shall assume we are talking about the rust side of the application.
 This side is responsible for handling the communication protocol, file logging and test piloting.

 #### Communication Protocol
-A file `serial.rs` shall contain all helper functions and strucst related to the communication protocol described previously.
+A file `serial.rs` shall contain all helper functions and structs related to the communication protocol described previously.

+As it will be seen in the following section, the battery ID assigned by the protocol is used for identifying the actual physical battery.
+It is important that duplicates are not assigned.
+To mitigate the problem, the user will be allowed to assign the ID prior to starting the test.

 #### File Logging
 A file `file.rs` shall contain all helper functions and structs related to the logging of application errors as well as battery qualification bench results.

+There are two types of files.
+A logging file used for logging application errors or debugging message, and a csv file containing battery data.
+The csv file shall be named after the battery ID that was assigned by the protocol.

 #### Test Piloting
 A file `battery.rs` shall contain all helper functions and structs related to piloting the qualification sequence of the battery cells.

 ### Frontend
 When talking about `Frotend` we shall assume we are talking about the VueJS section.
 This sections serves as a bridge between the user and the `Backend` such that the user may start the testing sequence, obtain battery data, and more.

+To alleviate the need for styling, shadcn will be used.
+The only time the developer will have to create a component, is in the case of needing to combine several shadcn components.